Double Lie algebras of a nonzero weight: Naive version of -double Lie algebras

 Therefore, $R^*(E_n)$ is a nilpotent element too.
 Then $\tr(E_n)=-\tr(R(E_n))-\tr(R^*(E_n))=0$, it is a contradiction, since $\tr(E_n)=\omega(E_n,E)=Q(\bar{E_n},E)\neq 0$. $\square$

 {\bf Remark 5}.
 We have proved that there are no Rota---Baxter operators of weight $\lambda$ on $M_n(F)$ satisfying $R+R^*+\lambda\id=0$.
-The same result can be proved for simple Jordan and alternative algebras, since simple finite dimensional algebras in these varieties are unital and admit a~non-degenerate symmetric invariant bilinear form.
-However, everything changes if we consider a~simple finite-dimensional Lie (or Malcev) algebra.
-In \cite{Goncharov2} it was proved that Rota---Baxter operators of nonzero weight~$\lambda$ satisfying $\theta_R=0$ on a~simple finite dimensional Lie (or Malcev) algebra $L$ are in one-to-one correspondence with solutions of the modified Yang---Baxter equation on $L$.
+The same result can be proved for quadratic finite-dimensional simple Jordan and alternative algebras, since simple finite dimensional algebras in these varieties are unital.
+However, everything changes if we consider a simple finite-dimensional Lie (or Malcev) algebra.
+In \cite{Goncharov2} it was proved that Rota---Baxter operators of nonzero weight~$\lambda$ satisfying $\theta_R=0$ on a simple finite dimensional Lie (or Malcev) algebra $L$ are in one-to-one correspondence with solutions of the modified Yang---Baxter equation on $L$.